NadeemSarwarAi/Flipkart_webscraping/README.md

 # Flipkart_webscraping
 Scraped Data(Shoes) from Flipkart
 <br>
-You have to install pandas,BeautifulSoup,Numpy library
+You have to install pandas,BeautifulSoup,Numpy,requests library
 <br>
 we have three features 540*3
 <br>